 Winter Maintenance Tips for Wheelchair Ramps

 Like any ramp surface, aluminum can become slippery when covered with snow or ice.
 However, since the surface is extruded, aluminum ramps have superior traction to wooden ramps when wet.
 Should an aluminum ramp settle between winter and spring, all it takes to level the ramp is a socket wrench.

-- Keep your ramp clear of snow by using a thick bristled push broom or plastic snow shovel.
-It is best to avoid metal shovels as this can scratch your aluminum ramp.
+- Keep your ramp clear of snow and sleet by using a thick bristled push broom or plastic snow shovel.
+It is best to avoid metal shovels to prevent scratches or damage to your aluminum ramp.

-- Consider powder coating.
-Optional powder coating is available that will add an extra layer of protection from corrosive materials.
+- Consider powder coating as it will provide an extra layer of protection from corrosive materials.
 It also allows you to choose from a variety of colors including black, bronze, or tan.
 It may add to the price of the ramp, but the benefits of it are worth the cost!

 - Look into wheelchair "snow tires" - There are some companies that offer traction wheelchair tires, also known as "snow tires" that can provide better tracking through snow and uneven surfaces.
 Adding these type of tires in the winter can help ensure a safe ride up and down your aluminum ramp in the winter.

 Don’t let the snow, ice, and cold temperatures prevent you from using or purchasing a wheelchair ramp this winter season!
 Lifeway Mobility offers aluminum modular ramps for purchase and rental that can be installed year-round.
 Lifeway's wheelchair ramps are made of a durable aluminum that won't break down in the winter, which also makes it easy to maintain.